Sable/matmachjs/spec/macros.md

 A last way to operate, is to have actual matrix operations.
 These include but are not limited to, `mtimes`. `mrdivide`. `mldivide`, `mpower`.
 For these operations, we may need intelligent handling of them to get good performance out of them.
 ### WebAssembly
- In order to correctly handle this in WebAssembly, we need a way to create to have this operations without much code reproduction.
-Exploiting the fact that many of these operations are very similar in execution.
+ In order to correctly handle this in WebAssembly, we need a way to have this operations without much code reproduction.
+Exploiting the fact that many of these operations have very similar in execution.

  This problem is easily solved by WebAssembly's `table` construct, the table is basically an array of functions.
 The type of these functions is `anyfunctype`, or a set containing all the possible function signatures.
 With these we can have an operator such as
  `element_wise_two_inputs`, which applies an element-wise operation using the first input as the first operand and the second input as the second operand.
-Similarly, based on the above classes, we would have, `cumulative_operator`, `element_wise_mapping`, `operation_along_dimension`.
+Similarly, based on the above classes, we would have, `cumulative_operator_sameinput`, `cumulative_operator_values`, `element_wise_mapping`.
 One of the inputs to these functions will be an index to a function we will be applying.
 These operations can be thought of as `MACROS`, for WebAssembly.
 They can also be thought about in a functional paradigm fashion, where we have functions as first class citizens.
 Perhaps this would work well as a DSL that would **in short syntax** allow to generate the right functions and values.

 In the ideal world, we would do so with a list. i.e.
 ```
-USING `cumulative_operator` CREATE
+CREATE `cumulative_operator_values` USING
-    [`add` as `cumsum`,`prod`,`max`,'min']
+    [`add`,`prod`,`max`,'min']
 ```
 This would generate four functions,
-Where here is assumed that `cumulative_operator` takes one parameter, and the each function takes two scalars and produces another scalar.
+Where here is assumed that `cumulative_operator_values` takes one parameter, and the each function takes two scalars and produces another scalar.